 Here at Multicultural Kid Blogs, we’ll be celebrating all month with fantastic posts from contributors all over the world.
 To start off the series, let’s learn about seven influential women artists.
+These women are from Europe, the Americas, Australia, Asia and Africa.
+Come travel the globe to meet these amazing women artists!
+1. France – Suzanne Valada.
 Topics for your Art projects – Mr. Mitchell's Online Studio Art Classroom.
 Show Us Your #SinglePointRubric.
 The practice of using single point rubrics is slowly but surely catching on.

 I received the following comment below from Kellie Determan.
 It sounds like Kellie is exactly in the same place I found myself about two years ago.
 Two years ago I started watching the posts from TAB teachers and loving the concept of an Art Studio versus an Art Class.
-I would offer a little choice in my class and post it to the TAB groups on Facebook.
 Four Reasons I’m Thankful to Teach Art - The Art of Ed.

 I didn’t always want to be a teacher, though art has always been a huge part of my life.